 Get Senior Leaders Buy-In On Your WMS Requirements List

 Once you’ve drafted a list of your warehouse pain points and warehouse and inventory management software requirements, consult with senior leadership.

 You should not skip this step!
 It’s important for three key reasons:

 - There may be WMS features you hadn’t considered.

 - You can obtain buy-in before making any big expenditures and avoid conflict with senior stakeholders down the road.

 - You can finalize the budget and potentially secure approval for a higher budget.

 Before you take your plans to others, be sure to clearly outline the need for change using the pain points, or opportunities, you identified earlier.
-In addition, present the anticipated cost of a new WMS based on your preliminary list of must-haves (your requirements) and your nice-to-haves (your wishlist features).
+In addition, present the anticipated cost of a new software based on your preliminary list of must-haves (your requirements) and your nice-to-haves (your wishlist features).

 If you can, also consult with your warehouse workers since they’ll be the ones using the system day in and day out.
 While they may not hold the power to approve the investment, they are an important stakeholder whose willingness to use the new technology will make or break your implementation efforts.

 The goal of the needs assessment stage is to ensure you don’t wind up with a system that you, your management team, or your workers don’t like or won’t use.